Melbourne Orlando International Airport: Facilities and aircraft

 A new Embraer Business Jet Assembly Facility, intended to employ 200 workers, is under construction.
-Production facilities are for the Phenom 100 and 300, and Legacy 450 and 500.
+Production facilities are for the Phenom 100 and 300 as well as the Legacy 450 and 500.

-In 2010 two companies, AAR Corporation and MidAirUSA, announced plans for facilities at the airport.
+In 2010, two companies (AAR Corporation and MidAirUSA) announced plans for facilities at the airport.
 The companies intended to respectively employ 225 and 300 people.
 MidAirUSA went bankrupt in 2015; Aeromod International took over the MidAirUSA hangar in 2016.

-Public Safety
+Public safety

-The airport is serviced by the Melbourne Airport Authority Police Department for law enforcement services, and by the Melbourne Fire Department for fire and rescue services.
+The airport is served by the Melbourne Airport Authority Police Department for law enforcement services, and by the Melbourne Fire Department for fire and rescue services.